bautt/splunk4champions2/README.md

 Don't miss this opportunity to elevate your Splunk skills and become a true champion in harnessing the power of Splunk.
 Join us at the Splunk4Champions Workshop and unlock a world of endless possibilities!

 ## Download and installation:
-For simple installaiton just download the release https://github.com/bautt/splunk4champions2/releases/ (look left) and install it as normal Splunk app.
+For simple installation just download the release https://github.com/bautt/splunk4champions2/releases/ (look left) and install it as normal Splunk app.
 It should work on and 8+ versions and in Splunk Cloud.
 It should do no harm but is not meant to be installed on production systems - so no warranty.
+If you have access to show.splunk.com - use the workshop on Splunk Show.

 ### Some screenshots: